 It’s that time of the year when everybody is taking stock, making resolutions and Goodreads wants to know how many books I will be reading in 2017 that I read over the past couple of months.
 Well, I am a bit disappointed that although I read over 45 books, I did not meet my reading challenges: 2016 Kenyan Bookworm and PopSugar one.
 After a lot introspection and watching a couple of Booktube videos I realised a couple of things:

 - I transitioned from graduate school to a full-time internship position that requires a lot of reading, researching and writing.
-Hence, I was exactly inclined to pick up a book after 5 pm.
+Hence, I was not exactly inclined to pick up a book after 5 pm.
 Moreover, I spent a more time doing a number of online courses that seriously No tuve tiempo!

 - The older I get, the more experiences I want.
 I love being a bookworm and constantly irritating people with bookish anecdotes and book recommendations.
 But I think that it’s time that I put down the books in order to write down my own stories (pun intended).
 (H/t to Ariel and Chboskyy)